przbab/metadata-diff/README.md

 ## Configuration

-You can use any way to configure the report, the merged configuration will be validated against model described in [configuration file section](#configuration-file).
+Configuration will be validated against model described in [configuration file section](#configuration-file).
+The main way to configure library is throught configuration file.
+Cli options allow for some quick overrides.
+When using this project as a library you can turn off configuration file and pass your own configuration.

 ### Configuration file